 Do the search again, but use the more specific subject heading “Architecture American” and see the difference.
 Much more manageable, right?

-Library of Congress Subject HeadingsThe subject headings are listed in a set of books entitled Library of Congress Subject Headings, which are shelved behind the Reference desk on the first floor of the Middleton Library.
+Library of Congress Subject HeadingsThe subject headings are listed in a set of books entitled Library of Congress Subject Headings, which are shelved at the Research desk on the first floor of the Middleton Library.
 It’s not a bad idea to peruse these volumes for applicable subject headings when starting a research project.

 People as SubjectsPeople can also be subject headings.
 For example, in the catalog search engine, again select Subject and Browse and type “Wright, Frank Lloyd” in the text field.
 Click Search.
 This displays all the material in our collection about Wright, his life and work.

 Learn MoreTo determine what the library has that was written by Wright himself will require a different search—an author search.
 For more on that, see the Online Catalog—Author Searching tutorial.

 You have completed this tutorial.